Grassroot Diplomat

 Grassroot Diplomat is a global non-profit, non-political, diplomatic consultancy established in 2013.
-The consultancy specialises in digital diplomacy and public diplomacy working with foreign governments and citizen diplomats to help build positive impressions of their country that serve at the level of all people, no matter what their nationality.
+The consultancy specializes in digital diplomacy and public diplomacy working with foreign governments and citizen diplomats to help build positive impressions of their country that serve at the level of all people, no matter their nationality.

 History

 Grassroot Diplomat was founded by Talyn Rahman-Figueroa as a not-for-profit in 2011.
-Rahman-Figueroa used her high-level contacts and diplomatic training to create a practical consultancy that facilitated trust and better communication between governments and civil society.

-Out of the ashes of the Arab Spring and London riots, Grassroot Diplomat was officially founded in 2013 to be the link between governments and civil society so that reciprocity is enhanced to better improve diplomatic actions and relations around the world.
-The organisation was launched at the Embassy of Bulgaria, London in 2013, hosted by Konstantin Dimitrov and Dr Jamie Shea.
+In 2013 it was launched at the Embassy of Bulgaria, London, hosted by Konstantin Dimitrov and Dr. Jamie Shea.